Subscription Modal Banner

 Rouselle Isla

-Sending your child to college may seem unaffordable if you compute all the expenses.
+If you compute all the expenses, sending your child to college may seem unaffordable.
 Whether you’re planning to enroll your child in a public or private school, education in the Philippines is not cheap.

-But there are educational plans available to help you develop a disciplined savings plan that will pay for your child’s education.
+But educational plans can help you develop a disciplined savings plan that will pay for your child’s education.
 And there are many life insurance companies offering some of the best educational plans in the Philippines.
 Let's explore them in this guide.

 What are Educational Plans and How Do They Work?